-The Company, being resident in Mauritius, is liable to income tax in Mauritius on its chargeable income at the rate of 15% (2019: 15%).
-The Company has received its Category 1 Global Business Licence ("GBL1") before 16th October 2017 and is grandfathered under the provisions of the Finance (Miscellaneous Provisions) Act 2018 ("FA 2018").
-As from 1st July 2021, the Company's GBL1 licence will be automatically converted to a Global Business Licence ("GBL").
-The Company will therefore operate under the current tax regime up to 30th June 2021.
+The Company, being resident in Mauritius, is liable to income tax in Mauritius on its chargeable income at the rate of 15% (2020: 15%).
+The Company has received its Global Business Licence ("GBL") before 16th October 2017 and is grandfathered under the provisions of the Finance (Miscellaneous Provisions) Act 2018 ("FA 2018").
+As from 1st July 2021, the Company's GBL1 licence was automatically converted to a Global Business Licence ("GBL").

 Until 30th June 2021, the Company's foreign sourced income is eligible for a foreign tax credit which is computed as the higher of the Mauritian tax and the foreign tax on the respective foreign sourced income.
-The foreign tax for a GBL1 company is based on either the actual foreign tax charged by the foreign jurisdiction or a deemed foreign tax.
-The deemed amount of foreign tax is based on 80% of the Mauritian tax on the relevant foreign sourced income.
+The foreign tax for a GBL company was based on either the actual foreign tax charged by the foreign jurisdiction or a deemed foreign tax.
+The deemed amount of foreign tax was based on 80% of the Mauritian tax on the relevant foreign sourced income.
 In computing its total actual foreign tax credit, the Company is allowed to pool all of its foreign sourced income.

-The Company's GBL1 licence will convert to a GBL licence on 01st July 2021 and will operate under the new tax regime.
-Under the new regime, the Company will be able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
+The Company's GBL1 licence was converted to a GBL licence on 01st July 2021 and is operating under the new tax regime.
+Under the new regime, the Company is be able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
 Other types of income not falling within the categories of income benefitting from the partial exemption will be taxed at 15%.
-As an alternative to the partial exemption, the Company can claim a tax credit against its Mauritius tax liability based on the foreign tax charged on the income in the foreign jurisdiction.
+As an alternative to the partial exemption, the Company can claim a tax credit against its Mauritian tax liability based on the foreign tax charged on the income in the foreign jurisdiction.

-At 31 December 2020, the Company had accumulated tax losses of USD 37,114,279 (2019: USD 16,467,017) and therefore was not liable to income tax.
+At 31 December 2021, the Company had accumulated tax losses of USD 47,548,425 (2020: USD 37,114,279) and therefore was not liable to income tax.

-Tax losses amounting to USD 26,461 has been lapsed during the year.
+Tax losses amounting to USD 24,658 has been lapsed during the year.